 One.
 Take possession of certain assets during separation, especially those things that you will need to use, like furniture and a vehicle.
 Take possession of cash and those assets that your spouse might try to liquidate, or sell, such as valuable jewelry, collections, and bearer bonds.

 Two.
 To protect your assets, you could seek injunctive relief to restrain your spouse from transferring or otherwise disposing of the property identified in the court’s restraining order.
 Your attorney may use an injunction to force the return of your separate property, as when your spouse has possession of your things and has refused relinquish possession to you.

 Three.
 You can protect your credit rating by freezing or closing joint credit cards, and by blocking your spouse’s access to joint credit, such as a home equity loan.
 You can close joint bank accounts and open new accounts in your name only.
 You can change the name of the responsible party on utility and other bills.

 This short list is only intended to get you started down the right path, but there are many other details you need to be aware of and take action on if you are contemplating divorce.
-Use this website for more information about the rights and duties of divorcing spouses under Arizona law.
+Use this website for more information about the rights and duties of divorcing spouses under Arizona law, as well as how to file for a divorce.
 You’ll find a law library, child support calculator, lists of professionals who can help you, stories from people just like you who have survived divorce, and much more, all just a click away.